MHS-4ever/FYP_FASSD/reports/pipeline_phases/PHASE5_EVALUATION.md

 **Next Phase:**
 - Phase 6: Explanation System (if evaluation passes)
-- Phase 7: Domain Adaptation (if Real-world EER > 20%)
+- Phase 7: Domain Adaptation (only if Real-world EER > 20%)

 ---